Some nights just scream for pizza. Even when you’re trying to eat “right” and avoid processed food, sometimes it’s just

 But before the meat went on, we placed a pretty healthy layer of tomato sauce down.
 I forgot to season the tomato sauce this time, I guess I was too excited, but I normally sprinkle some dried herbs on top just to add a little bit more depth and flavor.
 Fun fact about jarred or canned tomato sauce, it’s actually more nutritious than fresh, because super ripe tomatoes are used for canning, and the heat of the canning process actually increases the levels of lycopene, which I’ve read is helpful in fighting prostate cancer and other illnesses.

 And then the cheese.
 It seems that there shouldn’t be much to think about with the cheese, but get this decision wrong, and it can ruin the entire process.
-We’re pretty traditional here, so mozzarella is just fine for us, but don’t even think about cheese made from skim milk!
-If I can’t find mozzarella made from whole milk, with some fat included, then I’m just not sure it’s the right night for pizza.
-Seriously.
-No skim milk, just say no.
+We’re pretty traditional here, so mozzarella is just fine for us, but sometimes the girls in the family are pretty passionate about their goat cheese.